-Loews Hotels & Co's proportion of owned and leased properties, compared to the number of properties that it manages for third-party owners, is larger than that of some of its competitors.
+Loews Hotels & Co's proportion of owned and leased properties, compared to the number of properties that it manages for third-party owners, may differ from that of some of its competitors.
 Real estate ownership and leasing is subject to risks not applicable to managed or franchised properties, including:

-- real estate, insurance, zoning, tax, environmental and eminent domain laws; - the ongoing need for owner-funded capital improvements and expenditures to maintain or upgrade properties; - risks associated with mortgage debt, including the possibility of default, fluctuating interest rate levels, compliance with covenants that may include or result in principal amortization or the acceleration of repayment and the availability of financing, including the possibility of lenders electing to freeze or restrict loans secured by hospitality related assets or to not fund loans as anticipated or previously committed, which may arise as a result of pandemics or outbreaks of contagious diseases and associated mitigation efforts or otherwise; - risks associated with the possibility that cost increases will outpace revenue increases and that, in the event of an economic slowdown or other circumstances negatively affecting revenues, a high proportion of fixed costs will make it difficult to reduce costs to the extent required to offset declining revenues; - risks associated with real estate and property leases, including the possibility of rent increases and the inability to renew or extend upon favorable terms; - the potential impact of changes in general economic and market conditions, including the severity and duration of any downturn in the U.S. or global economy and financial markets and the impact of COVID-19, future pandemics and outbreaks of other contagious diseases and associated mitigation efforts, on tenants of space leases within properties in which Loews Hotels & Co invests; - risks associated with real estate condominiums, including the possibility of special assessments by condominiums that Loews Hotels & Co does not control; - fluctuations in real estate values and potential impairments in the value of Loews Hotels & Co's assets; and - the relative illiquidity of real estate compared to some other assets.
+- real estate, insurance, zoning, tax, environmental and eminent domain laws; - the ongoing need for owner-funded capital improvements and expenditures to maintain or upgrade properties; - risks associated with mortgage debt, including the possibility of default, fluctuating interest rate levels, compliance with covenants that may include or result in principal amortization or the acceleration of repayment and the availability of financing, including the possibility of lenders electing to freeze or restrict loans secured by hospitality related assets or to not fund loans as anticipated or previously committed; - risks associated with the possibility that cost increases will outpace revenue increases and that, in the event of an economic slowdown or other circumstances negatively affecting revenues, a high proportion of fixed costs will make it difficult to reduce costs to the extent required to offset declining revenues; - risks associated with real estate and property leases, including the possibility of rent increases and the inability to renew or extend upon favorable terms: - the potential impact of changes in general or local economic and market conditions, including the severity and duration of any downturn in the U.S., global or local economies and financial markets, on tenants of space leases within properties in which Loews Hotels & Co invests; - the ability to exit or enter markets may not be able to be implemented in a time frame favorable to Loews Hotels & Co or be solely within Loews Hotels & Co's control; - risks associated with real estate condominiums and similar structures, including the possibility of special assessments by condominiums that Loews Hotels & Co does not control; - fluctuations in real estate values and potential impairments in the value of Loews Hotels & Co's assets; and - the relative illiquidity of real estate compared to some other assets.